screeps/docs/source/tos.md

 **CHANGES**

-The Screeps Team may modify these Terms of Service upon notification on this Website.
+The Screeps may modify these Terms of Service upon notification on this Website.
 You may always review any changes on the Website.
 Your continued use of the Game after a modification of the Terms will be deemed as your acceptance of any modified terms.

 **COPYRIGHT AND GOVERNING LAW**